taikoxyz/trailblazer-adapters/whitelist/README.md

 ### 2. Example Protocol Entry

 A new protocol entry needs atleast a name, slug and its contract addresses.
 Optionally, add twitter and logo reference.
 Logo must be stored under `/img`.
+Ensure your slug is consistent with your project's slug used in Defillama if you are integrated.

 ```json
 {